 The internal rest area inspections started in May 2005.
 MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities, largely in part to these inspections conducted a minimum of two times per month.
-The inspection scores increased from 95.2 to 95.5 percent for the second quarter of fiscal year 2008, slightly higher than the same time period of 2007.
+The inspection scores have increased over the past few quarters but dropped slightly to 94.3 percent for the third quarter of 2007, but rose to 94.4 for the final quarter of 2007.
+This is still slightly higher than the same time period of 2006.
 MoDOT takes care of maintenance concerns in a timely manner to keep the rest areas open for use.